niess/pumas/README.md

 ## Documentation

-The documentation is available online from [ReadTheDocs](https://pumas.readthedocs.io/en/latest).
+The documentation is available online from [Read the Docs](https://pumas.readthedocs.io/en/latest).
 It contains a description of the library [API](https://pumas.readthedocs.io/en/latest/api) as well as [tutorials](https://pumas.readthedocs.io/en/latest/tutorials).
 You might also directly browse the [examples](examples) provided with the source.

-_**Note** that for the examples to work you need the corresponding MDF and energy loss tables.
+_**Note** that for the examples to work you need their corresponding MDF and energy loss tables distributed separately.
 Those can be downloaded with git, as following:_
 ```bash
 git clone https://gitub.com/niess/pumas-materials materials
 ```